fluree/docs.flur.ee/src/content/0.15.0/library/nodejs/nodejs-examples.md

 A JavaScript promise that eventually contains the transaction id or an error.

 #### Code Example
-An example of an unsigned request to `transact`:
+An example of a `transact` call using the default private key to sign the transaction:

 ```all
 const flureeServerUrl = "http://localhost:8080";